 2. Reduce manual data work by 41% with automation

-Automated data management eliminates repetitive tasks like manual entry, duplicate detection, and information updates, freeing sales teams to focus on relationship-building activities.
-Sales representatives typically spend four hours weekly on data entry; automation reclaims this time for customer-facing activities that generate revenue.
+Automated data management eliminates repetitive tasks like manual entry and duplicate detection, freeing sales teams to focus on building relationships.
+By reclaiming the four hours typically spent weekly on data entry, representatives can shift their focus to revenue-generating, customer-facing activities.

 Automation delivers efficiency gains across multiple areas: